Ohio Drug Testing Laws and Regulations

 • Smoking marijuana is not an acceptable treatment method.

 • Private health insurance companies and government medical assistance programs are not obliged to reimburse expenses made in using medical marijuana, or any cost an employer made to accommodate the use of medical marijuana in the workplace.

 There is still no pending bill for the legalization of marijuana in Ohio.
-However, the possession of small quantity of cannabis has been decriminalized.
+State voters also rejected a ballot initiative in November 2018 to decriminalize marijuana possession.
 Such violations are treated as misdemeanors and therefore do not become a criminal record.
 There is a fine involved but no jail time.

 • The no jail time provision is available only to first-time offenders